Airships XR

 Now, we’re reawakening that story.

-We now invite audiences to explore Bedford’s airship and aviation story through a series of immersive experiences that use Extended Reality (XR) technologies to gather artefacts, archives and stories into one location & reimagine Bedford’s global flight ambitions.
+We now invite audiences to explore Bedford’s airship and aviation story through a series of immersive experiences that use Extended Reality (XR) technologies to gather artefacts, archives and stories into one location and reimagine Bedford’s global flight ambitions.

 Audiences will be able to: